MicrosoftDocs/dynamics365smb-docs/business-central/faqs-analysis-assist.md

 - Geographical limitation:

-   The feature is available in all supported [Business Central countries/regions](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations).
+   The feature is available in all supported [Business Central countries/regions](/dynamics365/business-central/dev-itpro/compliance/apptest-countries-and-translations)<!-- except for Canada-->.
 However, the feature uses Microsoft Azure OpenAI Service, which is currently available for Business Central in some geographies.
 If your environment is located in a country/region where Azure OpenAI Service isn't available, administrators must allow data to move across geographies.
 [Learn more](/dynamics365/business-central/ai-copilot-data-movement).

 - Certain industry, product, and subject limitations: